csbingao/csbingao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm Bin Gao (高彬) from China.
-I'm a PhD Student of School of Computing (SoC) in National University of Singapore (NUS) under the supervision of Prof. [Djordje Jevdjic](https://www.comp.nus.edu.sg/~jevdjic/).
+I'm a PhD Student of School of Computing (SoC) in National University of Singapore (NUS).
+I'm working with Prof. [Djordje Jevdjic](https://www.comp.nus.edu.sg/~jevdjic/), Prof. [Jialin Li](https://www.comp.nus.edu.sg/~lijl/), and Prof. [Antoine Kaufmann](https://people.mpi-sws.org/~antoinek/index.html).
 Before this, I received my bachelor degree and master degree from Huazhong University of Science and Technology (HUST), China in 2017 and 2020, respectively, where I worked with Prof. [Fangming Liu](https://fangmingliu.github.io/).

 Research Interests
 ======